subterfugium/transmisison-enable-alternative-speeds-if-plex-stream-running/README.md

 ```

- After you have verified that the script work you can comment out the echo prints.
+ After you have verified that the script works you can comment out the echo prints.